 - ON-TIME.
-The fix is made not earlier than 1 hour before nor later than 1/2 hour after scheduled fix time. - EARLY.
+The fix is made not earlier than 1 hour before nor later than 1⁄2 hour after scheduled fix time. - EARLY.
 The fix is made from 1 hour before scheduled fix time to one-half of the time interval to the preceding scheduled fix, not to exceed 3 hours. - LATE.
 The fix is made within the interval from 1⁄2 hour after scheduled fix time to one-half of the time interval to the succeeding scheduled fix, not to exceed 3 hours. - MISSED.
-Data are not obtained within the parameters specified for on-time, early, or late.
+When the aircraft fails to be within the 250 nm of the specific coordinates by the scheduled time plus 2 hours or is unable to provide meaningful data.